29 May 1997

 Up to now, the most common way to achieve recognition has been through bilateral agreements.
 The GATS permits this as a derogation to its fundamental principle of non-discrimination.
 There are differences in education and examination standards, experience requirements, regulatory influence and various other matters, all of which make implementing recognition on a multilateral basis extremely difficult.
 Bilateral negotiations will enable those involved to focus on the key issues related to their two environments.
 Once bilateral have been achieved, however, this can lead to other bilateral agreements, which will ultimately extend mutual recognition more broadly.

-guidelines will also serve as an affective means of facilitating the movement of accountants across borders, and of avoiding the emergence of new disparities between recognition regimes around the world.
+These guidelines will also serve as an affective means of facilitating the movement of accountants across borders, and of avoiding the emergence of new disparities between recognition regimes around the world.

-the guidelines is attached.
+The text of the guidelines is attached.

-FOR MUTUAL RECOGNITION AGREEMENTS OR ARRANGEMENTS IN THE ACCOUNTANCY SECTOR
+GUIDELINES FOR MUTUAL RECOGNITION AGREEMENTS OR ARRANGEMENTS IN THE ACCOUNTANCY SECTOR

 Introduction Back to top